Hakeem Almidan

 How come the fish are so organized?

-According to BBC, in this article, puffins stack fish in their beaks using a combination of their tounge and beaks.
+According to BBC, in this article, puffins stack fish in their beaks using a combination of their tongue and beaks.

 Their beaks contain ‘tentacles’, which are like small teeth that keep the fish in place.
-And they use their tounges to push up existing fish while openning their mouths to catch new ones.
+And they use their tongues to push up existing fish while opening their mouths to catch new ones.

 Is this a ‘flex’?